 A short drive from the most photographed lake in the Dolomites, Hotel Trenker is where I started my Alta Via 1 — and the choice that made the whole first day easier than it had any right to be.

-It is a family-run property with warm-wood interiors, balconies looking onto the forest and peaks, and a wellness area (sauna, steam room) that I absolutely abused after my training hike the day before.
+It is a family-run property with warm wood interiors, balconies overlooking the forest and peaks, and a wellness area (sauna, steam room) that I absolutely abused after my training hike the day before.
 The restaurant is the real reason to stay though: seasonal, regional, the kind of food that makes you understand why South Tyrolean cuisine has its own identity separate from Italian.

 Worth knowing: Lago di Braies parking requires advance reservations from June through September, and the lot fills early.
 Staying at Hotel Trenker means you can walk over for sunrise photos before the day-trippers arrive — which is the only way the lake is actually peaceful.